 Moonshine Gorge Circuit Walk – it is a walk around Moonshine Creek.
-First part goes through livistona palms that give you a good shade.
+The first part goes through Livistona palms that give you a good shade.
 The second part is more open and the walk ends at the car park.

-Unfortunately this is not an option.
-El Questro is a private property and the only place to camp is there, either at Black Cockatoo General Campground, Private Riverside Campaign or Camping Tents at El Questro Station.
+Unfortunately, this is not an option.
+El Questro is private property and the only place to camp is there, either at Black Cockatoo General Campground, Private Riverside Campaign, or Camping Tents at El Questro Station.

-Maybe it is a bit expensive but is worth it as you have direct access to walks and 4WD tracks.
+Maybe it is a bit expensive but it’s worth it as you have direct access to walks and 4WD tracks.

 I would not recommend doing that.
 The trail is pretty steep and sometimes rocky.
 Driving in a proper 4WD in a low range would be required.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.